susancupitt/susancupitt/info.md

 I have been making pots for over 30 years, working as a member of a pottery cooperative and attending and teaching ceramics courses.
-I am a Selected Member of the Anglian Potters.
-I have been part of Cambridge Open Studios since 1996.
+I am a Selected Member of the Anglian Potters and have been part of Cambridge Open Studios since 1996.
+In normal times I show at local galleries, and also participate in Anglian Potters exhibitions and in Cambridge Open Studios.

 ### About Stoneware Pottery

 Stoneware pottery is exceedingly durable.
 It can safely be used in the oven, dishwasher or microwave.
-It is fired at a temperature of 1260 degrees or more, which is only a little below the temperature of porcelain.
+It is fired at a temperature of 1260°C or more, which is a tenperature that porcelain will also tolerate.
 At this heat the clay is vitrified and the glaze merges with the clay body, so that that pots are non-porous even when unglazed.
 The high firing temperature results in a muted colour range but a much enhanced subtlety and depth.